jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 (4) The following provisions apply if the person requiring the work is the New Zealand Transport Agency or the agent of the Minister of Transport:
   (a) the cost of all lines, cabinets, wireless works, other appliances, and associated equipment that are used in carrying out the required work (other than things used only during the course of construction) must be paid by the network operator:
   (b) if, as a consequence of the requirement, the network operator elects to fix or install any lines, cabinets, wireless works, or other appliances over, under, or through any roading structure (being a bridge, underpass, overpass, culvert, or tunnel) that is being, or is to be, constructed or altered, and if the cost of constructing or altering the roading structure is thereby increased, then the network operator must pay the increase in cost:
-  (c) if, as a consequence of the requirement, the network operator relocates the lines, cabinets, wireless works, or other similar appliances and reconstructs them to specifications different from those of the original lines, cabinets, wireless works, or other appliances, then, if the costs described in paragraph (d)(i) are less than the costs described in paragraph (d)(ii), the network operator is liable to pay the difference:
+  (c) if, as a consequence of the requirement, the network operator relocates the lines, cabinets, wireless works, or other similar appliances and reconstructs them to specifications different from those of the original lines, cabinets, wireless works, or other appliances, then, if the costs described in paragraph (d)﻿(i) are less than the costs described in paragraph (d)﻿(ii), the network operator is liable to pay the difference:
   (d) the costs referred to in paragraph (c) are—
     (i) what it would have cost to relocate and reconstruct the lines, cabinets, wireless works, or other similar appliances as near as reasonably practicable to their original specifications (excluding any costs to which paragraph (a) applies), taking into account—
       (A) any restrictions or conditions imposed by or under any enactment in relation to the relocation and reconstruction; and